AIRPORT BUS LIMO 6011

 It's a great place to spend the afternoon for great coffee shops, hand made jewelry and many other designer boutiques.

-Unmistakably Korea and only a 10 minute walk from SLA, this traditional market offers shopping during the day and a feast for the senses in the evening.
-On the second floor there is also a vintage clothing market and many clothing tailors.
+Unmistakably Korean and only a 10 minute walk from SLA, this traditional market offers shopping during the day and a feast for the senses in the evening.
+On the second floor there is also a vintage clothing market and many clothing tailors for custom suits.

 After dusk, the center market space is the place to be, as food stalls and restaurants fill the area and the place starts buzzing with activity.
 Grab a seat on any one of the outdoor benches or find a stop inside the many restaurants.
 Traditional food such as bin-dae-tteok (빈대떡) is one of the more famous dishes prepared in many different ways from each vendor.
 Other famous dishes include jokbal (족발 ; pigs’ feet) and soondae (순대 ; blood sausage).
 Many stalls have various grilled fish and small meats and vegetables to accompany traditional drinks such as Makoli and Soju.